Glitches prevent $1,200 stimulus checks from reaching millions of Americans

 After he was unable to get through to anyone on H&R Block’s phone line, Sielen went on the IRS website and was told to enter the couple’s bank information.
 He did that but wishes H&R Block had been clearer about what to do.
 The company’s website says that “we are still waiting for answers from the IRS regarding the majority of Emerald Card holders.”

-The Post spoke with six other people in a similar situation who did not get the IRS payment.
-The Treasury is aware of the problem, a spokesman said.
+The Washington Post spoke with six other people in a similar situation who have not received the IRS payment.

-— ‘Payment Status Not Available’
+-‘Payment Status Not Available’

 Frustrated taxpayers also took to Twitter to vent about their inability to track when and how they would be getting their money.
 Some posted an image of the message they received after entering their information: “Payment Status Not Available.”